 A list of resources for cancer survivors

-As everyone is aware, the entire globe is facing a pandemic, and in attempt to limit the spread of COVID-19, everyone is asked to isolate at home.
+As everyone is aware, the entire globe is facing a pandemic and there are things everyone can do to protect themselves and their loved ones and attempt to limit the spread of COVID-19.
 Older adults or those with compromised immune systems — such as cancer survivors — need to be extra careful.

 We at Coping magazine are here to remind you that you are not alone –– everyone is in this together.
 Information is coming in and changing rapidly, and we anticipate that will continue.
 In an effort to assist you, we’ve put together some resources specifically for cancer survivors and caregivers.

 Below is a list of the resources we want to share:

 - Find information on symptoms, how to prepare your family, current statistics, up-to-date information, what to do if you’re sick, and information for older adults and those with medical conditions.

 - Find information on cancer-related risks, tips to protect yourself if you have cancer, and what to do about treatment.

 - Find information on special precautions cancer survivors should take and what to do if you think you have COVID-19.
 Updated daily.